OnboardingETHCR/Testing-Onboarding/modulo3/modulo3-1.md

 ## 🧪 Your First Contract – HelloWorld.sol

-Let’s walk through a complete smart contract — one that stores and updates a message on the blockchain.
+Let’s walk through a complete smart contract, one that stores and updates a message on the blockchain.

 ---